pucelle/lupos/README.md

 # lupos

-**lupos** is a module and a compiler to support component-based programming in typescript.
+**lupos** is a module and a compiler to support component-based programming in TypeScript.

 Currently it serves project [lupos.js](https://github.com/pucelle/lupos.js), and will serve [lupos.paint](https://github.com/pucelle/lupos.paint) in the future.

 **lupos** includes two parts:

-- `cli` provides command which uses internal Typescript Transformer to compile **lupos** based projects.
+- `cli` provides command line which uses internal TypeScript Transformer to compile **lupos** based projects.
 - `web` is the runtime that needs to be imported from your projects.

 ## Features

-### 1. Data change tracking
+### 1. Property Get and Set Tracking

-If an object should be observed, **lupos** will track get and set actions of it's properties and even descendant properties and then add statements besides like `trackGet` and `trackSet`.
+If an object should be observed, **lupos** will track get and set actions of it's properties and even descendant properties, then inject statements besides like `trackGet` and `trackSet`.

+Compare with some modern tracking ways like **Proxy**, **Signal**, **State**..., **lupos** is:

+- No need to design or even pay attention to data tracking, it naturally works after declared type as **Observed**.
+- Much more efficient, additionally lupos will merge tracking statements and hoist them when possible to improve performance.
+- Can easily debug data tracking by compiled statements.

 #### Become Observed